Paul Manafort Surrenders to Authorities in Russia-Election Investigation

 Manafort and a former business associate Rick Gates are facing charges as a result of the Russia investigation being headed up by Special Counsel Robert Mueller.

-The indictments unsealed Monday in Washington contain 12 counts, including conspiracy to launder money, failing to register as a foreign agent, false statements, and multiple counts of failing to file reports for foreign bank accounts.
+The indictments contain 12 counts, including conspiracy to launder money, failing to register as a foreign agent, false statements, and multiple counts of failing to file reports for foreign bank accounts.

 In addition, a former foreign policy aide on the Trump campaign team has pleaded guilty to lying to federal agents working for Mueller.